adityashrm21/adityashrm21.github.io/_posts/2018-9-26-Raspberry-Pi-Packet-Sniffer.md

 4. To connect to the network use the same port in advance options setting of the wifi network and then connect<br><br>
 5. Now you would be able to see request data from the secured site as well using mitmproxy

 ###### So this is how you can create a Raspberry Pi Sniffer.
 You can tweak the steps and do something really different on your own!
-If you liked the tutorial, star the repository!
+If you liked the tutorial, please [star the repository](https://github.com/adityashrm21/RaspberryPi-Packet-Sniffer) so that this reaches out to more people!

 ##### Sources:
 1. [Raspberry Pi Official Documentation](https://www.raspberrypi.org/help/noobs-setup/)